Unethical human experimentation in the United States: Experiments involving other radioactive materials

 Between 1948 and 1954, funded by the federal government, researchers at the Johns Hopkins Hospital inserted radium rods into the noses of 582 Baltimore, Maryland schoolchildren as an alternative to adenoidectomy.
-Similar experiments were performed on over 7,000 U.S. Army and Navy personnel during World War II.
+Similar experiments were performed on over 7,000 US Army and Navy personnel during World War II.
 Nasal radium irradiation became a standard medical treatment and was used in over two and a half million Americans.

-In another study at the Walter E. Fernald State School, in 1956, researchers gave mentally disabled children radioactive calcium orally and intravenously.
+In another study at the Walter E. Fernald State School, in 1956, researchers gave mentally disabled children radioactive calcium and iron tracers orally and intravenously, without informing the children's parents.
 They also injected radioactive chemicals into malnourished babies and then collected cerebrospinal fluid for analysis from their brains and spines.

 In 1961 and 1962, ten Utah State Prison inmates had blood samples taken which were mixed with radioactive chemicals and reinjected back into their bodies.

-The U.S. Atomic Energy Commission funded the Massachusetts Institute of Technology to administer radium-224 and thorium-234 to 20 people between 1961 and 1965.
+The AEC funded the Massachusetts Institute of Technology to administer radium-224 and thorium-234 to 20 people between 1961 and 1965.
 Many were chosen from the Age Center of New England and had volunteered for "research projects on aging".
 Doses were 0.2–2.4 µCi for radium and 1.2–120 µCi for thorium.

 In a 1967 study that was published in the Journal of Clinical Investigation, pregnant women were injected with radioactive cortisol to see if it would cross the placental barrier and affect the fetuses.